 A research on the quality of life of patients with kidney stones was conducted.
 Most of the patients reported a lower quality of life; general health was considerably poor in kidney stone patients.

-Studies on Treatment Procedure
+VIDEO Studies on Treatment Procedure

 The answer to the question ‘how small stones are retained in the kidneys’ is not yet understood completely.
 Studies have proposed that understanding the stone retention mechanism in the early stages of stone formation may help to provide better treatment for kidney stones.